-Please note -- If your loved one is on Quarantine Protocol, (s)he cannot participate in outdoor visits until the quarantine status has been removed.
+Please note -- If your loved one is on Quarantine Protocol, (s)he cannot participate in visits until the quarantine status has been removed.

 Where Do Visits Occur?

-You will be visiting under our Porte Cochere at the front entrance.
+For outdoor visits, you will be visiting under our Porte Cochere at the front entrance.
 We are using this area as it provides cover and eliminates the need to walk through our facility.
 It also allows reception staff to observe and assist with visitations.

 How Long Can We Visit?

 After you have completed the screening process, you and your loved one will have about an hour together.
 Keeping visits to about an hour allows us to perform the required cleaning and screening between visitors.
 It also allows us time to carefully transport residents to and from the visitation area.